Elvira1986/Pokemon-API/README.md

-# Server
+# API Server

-In this repository, you will use build a simple server using Node/Express.
+In this repository, you will use build a simple API server using Node/Express.

 ## Objectives